yvonnecheng0/reciperecs/README.md

 - Enter ingredients to find recipes
 - Save ingredients to a database
 - Fetch recipes from the Spoonacular API
-- Display recipe suggestions with links to the full recipes
+- Display top 5 recipe suggestions with links to the full recipes

 ## Installation